etzkorn/arctools/README.md

 ## Installation

-You can install the released version of arctools from [GitHub](https://github.com/).
-Note you may need to install `devtools` package if not yet installed (the line commened below).
+You can install the released version of `arctools` from [GitHub](https://github.com/).
+Note you may need to install `devtools` package if not yet installed (the line commented below).

 ``` r
 # install.packages("devtools")